 - The non-profit organisation Mobiel rents out bicycles to students for only €5 per month.

-- All Howest students get a free bus pass for the wider city of Kortrijk.
-This is connected to your student card, so you need to take that with you whenever you want to take the bus.
+- All Howest students get a free bus pass for Greater Kortrijk.
+This is connected to your student card, so you need to take that with you whenever you want to take a bus.

 Students who are eligible for so-called facilities, can receive support that will make their learning track more individualised and comfortable, while still having to adhere to the competences formulated by the study program.
-The following students can apply for facilities: students with a disability, top athletes and working students.
-Which facilities exactly can be acquired, is determined for each student individually.
-You apply for these facilities to the talent coach of Howest STUVO.
+The following students can apply for special conditions/facilities: students with a disability, top athletes and working students.
+It is determined for each student individually which facilities can be acquired in his/her case.
+You can apply for these conditions/facilities to the talent coach of Howest STUVO.

 More information regarding individualised study tracks can be found here (link to a web page in Flemish).